The 2015 Dodge Grand Caravan boasts workhorse utility and value, but drivability problems and poor crash tests might send you elsewhere.

-The Grand Caravan's disc brakes have strong, linear pedal feel, and our test car's observed 23.9 mpg beat out four other minivans in a 135-mile mileage loop.
-This was despite the EPA's so-so gas mileage rating of 20 mpg combined, which is 1 or 2 mpg short of many rivals.
+The Dodge Caravan’s disc brakes have strong, linear pedal feel, and our test car’s observed 23.9 mpg beat out four other minivans in a 135-mile mileage loop.
+This was despite the EPA-estimated so-so gas mileage rating of 20 mpg combined, which is 1 or 2 mpg short of many rivals.

 The cabin has its moments — namely, excellent visibility and quality materials where it counts — but a lot of misses.
 FCA’s optional Uconnect touch-screen multimedia system is an outdated version and a mess (details in the next section).
 SXT and R/T models have a bulky, flow-through “super console” that protrudes from the dash between the front seats.
 It lends a more cockpit-like feel (because that’s what minivans need?) but eliminates the knee clearance and easy floor storage found in the Grand Caravan’s AVP and SE trims, as well as in several competitors.
 The console is not, in fact, super.